voxpupuli/puppet-syntax/README.md

         PuppetSyntax.exclude_paths = ["vendor/**/*"]

-* To use the Puppet 4 ("future") parser in Puppet 3.2 through 3.8, set:

-        PuppetSyntax.future_parser = true

 * To configure specific paths for the Hiera syntax check, specify `hieradata_paths`.
 This is useful if you use Hiera data inside your module.

         PuppetSyntax.hieradata_paths = ["**/data/**/*.yaml", "hieradata/**/*.yaml", "hiera*.yaml"]

-* To validate the syntax of code written for application orchestration, enable `app_management`:

-        PuppetSyntax.app_management = true

-  The `app_management` setting is supported with Puppet 4.3 or greater and is off by default.
-In Puppet 5, app_management is always enabled.

 * To ignore deprecation warnings, disable `fail_on_deprecation_notices`.
 By default, `puppet-syntax` fails if it encounters Puppet deprecation notices.
 If you are working with a legacy code base and want to ignore such non-fatal warnings, you might want to override the default behavior.